Grand Strand Fishing Report October November 2017

 Springmaid Pier, Myrtle Beach

-Springmaid Pier sustained major damage from the waves of Hurricane Matthew, which struck the first week of October 2016.
+Springmaid Pier sustained major damage from Hurricane Matthew, which struck the first week of October 2016, taking all but 100 feet of the former 1,088-foot pier.
 Officials closed the pier to access until further notice.
-The pier's owner, Hilton Doubletree, said the company intends to rebuild the pier.
+The pier's owner, Hilton Doubletree, intends to rebuild the pier.
 Watch this report for updates on the pier's reconstruction progress in future issues.
+Hilton Doubletree Resort reopened for lodging.

 Capt.
 Jay Baisch (Fishfull Thinking Guide Service, 843-902-0356) said anglers should find sheepshead fishing at the near shore reefs and fiddler crabs are the best bait for catching them.